ocp-power-automation/ocp4-upi-powervm/README.md

 # Terraform for OpenShift 4.X on PowerVM/PowerVC
 This repo contains Terraform templates required to deploy OCP 4.3 on PowerVM LPARs managed via IBM PowerVC.
-Terraform resources are implemented by refering to https://github.com/openshift/installer/blob/release-4.3/docs/user/openstack/install_upi.md.
+Terraform resources are implemented by refering to https://github.com/openshift/installer/blob/release-${ocp_version}/docs/user/openstack/install_upi.md.

 This module will not setup a private network for running the cluster.
-Instead, it will create the nodes on same network as provided in the inputs.
+Instead, it will create the nodes on the same network as provided in the inputs.
 Initially network ports are created for 1 bootstrap, N masters and M workers nodes.
 This is required for setting up a DHCP server for nodes to pick up the port IPs.
-This module also setup a DNS server and HAPROXY server on the bastion node.
+We make use of [OCP4 Helper Node](https://github.com/RedHatOfficial/ocp4-helpernode) playbook to setup DNS, HAProxy, HTTP and DHCP services on the bastion node.

 Run this code from either Mac or Linux (Intel) system.